julkue/mark.js/CONTRIBUTING.md

 - When changing something inside `mark.js`, please run `$ grunt dist` at the end to generate files in `dist/`
 - Make sure that you format code to fit the [code style][code-style].
-If something isn't covered, please see existing code for orientation
+If something isn't covered, please see existing code for orientation.
+The maximum line length for JavaScript files is 80 characters.
+You'll be notified if something is wrong with the code style when running `$ grunt test` or `$ grunt dist`
 - Pull requests will not be accepted if they worsen test coverage significantly.
-  You can view test coverage in `./build/coverage/` after running `$ grunt test`.
+  You can view test coverage in `./build/coverage/` after running `$ grunt test`

 ### 2.6 Contribution and License Agreement